 Happy Friday!
 I hope you had a wonderful week!
 This week’s Friday Favorites is a little different as I am participating in a front porch decor blog hop with a few other fun blogger friends!
 Spring weather is starting here and I can’t wait to spend our days outdoors.
 It was nice to get our front porch ready for the season, so we can take advantage of the space all spring and summer.
 Our front entryway is very small and it can be a challenge to style, but with a few little updates, we were able to create a space we love.
 After you read through my small front porch decor ideas, be sure to check out the other blogger’s porches as well!

-This year, we found a smaller chair for the corner of the porch.
+This year, we found a small front porch chair.
 Last year, we were able to fit a rocking chair.
 You can see our porch from last summer HERE.
 While I absolutely LOVED having the rocking chair on the front porch, it was a little big for the small space.
 It was a very functional decor piece but it just didn’t look quite right there.
 We really used the chair all the time, most often me, but I did catch the kids sometimes sitting out there reading a book.

 Actually, I was ready to put the rocking chair back on the porch but I when I realized it was need to be repainted, I started to reconsider.
 Then, my six-year-old and I were at Target in the outdoor patio section and we found so many fun outdoor chair options!
-I brought this chair home and then asked the kids what they liked better.
+I brought this small front porch chair home and then asked the kids what they liked better.
 Does anyone else ask their family to take a vote on decor decisions?
 We all opted for the smaller chair because it made the porch feel bigger and more open.

 The fabric on the chair is really cool!
 It can get wet and dries up really nice.
 It is actually a really comfy chair–especially with a pillow!